Unemployment at lowest rate in nearly 50 years

 There was also a further sign that the jobs market may have peaked, with the number of job vacancies falling again.

-The estimated number of vacancies in the three months to September fell by 46,000 to 1,246,000, which is the largest fall since mid-2020 during the Covid pandemic.
+The estimated number of vacancies in the three months to September fell by 46,000 to 1,246,000.
+The ONS said this was the largest fall since mid-2020 during the Covid pandemic, although the level of vacancies remains close to all-time highs.

 ONS head of labour market and household statistics David Freeman said the number of people neither working nor looking for work continued to rise.

+The economic inactivity rate increased to 21.7% in the June to August period, the ONS said, with those inactive because they are long-term sick hitting a record high.

-"While the number of job vacancies remains high after its long period of rapid growth, it has now dropped back a little, with a number of employers telling us they've reduced recruitment due to a variety of economic pressures," he added.
+Mr Freeman added: "While the number of job vacancies remains high after its long period of rapid growth, it has now dropped back a little, with a number of employers telling us they've reduced recruitment due to a variety of economic pressures."

+However, Ruth Gregory at Capital Economics said that while there were "tentative signs that the labour market is cooling from the red-hot conditions seen in recent months.

+"That will maintain intense pressure on the Bank of England to raise rates aggressively over the coming months," she added.

 Reacting to the figures, the Chancellor, Kwasi Kwarteng, said "the fundamentals of the UK economy remain resilient".